 It’s important to note that adults are better at some aspects of learning foreign languages.
 Those who have finished secondary school and even post-secondary school have developed systems for self-teaching and remembering that are far more effective than those of younger students.
 We’re able to acquire complex grammatical structures better as well.
 Simply look at how long it takes a baby to begin talking versus an adult learner.

 The other problem with the study is that it focuses on achieving native levels of fluency.
 When most adults study a foreign language, they are looking for fluency or mastery, not accent-free communication.
 When studies like this are released, it can create the perception that adults cannot learn a language.
 It propagates the myth that only children can become truly fluent, disparaging adults.

 That notion is false.
 It’s still possible for older language learners to speak at a native level in their target language.
 However, it’s a long, difficult process.
 People need to train hard, manipulating their speech patterns to remove their accents so they can talk like native speakers.

 The results of studies like these highlight the reality that it’s important to expose your child to a foreign language early on in life.
-Teaching your child Spanish or showing them how to learn Russian grammar easily or even enrolling them in a foreign language program to help develop their fluency is always the best option.
+Teaching your child yourself or even enrolling them in a foreign language program to help develop their fluency is always the best option.
 This is because the longer anyone waits to learn a second language, the harder it becomes.
 But it’s not impossible.

 The brain is far more plastic when you’re younger and learning a language before 10 means that you or your child can rapidly gain fluency.
 This opens people up to the growing list of personal benefits from learning another language such as improved cognition, better test scores, and increased job prospects.
 The list goes on and on.